cleverpush/cleverpush-developer-docs/docs/api/ios/live-activities.md

 }
 ```

-## Now send updates to your live actiivty with notification/send api endpoint with following payload
+## Now send updates to your live activity with notification/send api endpoint with following payload

 Your live activity contains data with content-state variables (title, message, driverName, estimatedDeliveryTime, can be whatever you want) <br />
-We expecting here following payload to update an activity <br />
+We expecting here following payload to update an activity<br />

 - [iosLiveActivityContentState](https://developer.apple.com/documentation/activitykit/activity/contentstate-swift.typealias)
   - The type alias for the structure that describes the dynamic content of a Live Activity.